Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

 Cost & Setup: IBT vs. Alternatives

-• Adjustable bases: More features (zero‑G, massage) but higher price.
+• Adjustable bases: Feature-rich but expensive.

 Frequently Asked Questions